13.6 Policies and Guidelines

 Church sports activities provide opportunities for wholesome physical activity, fellowship, and sportsmanship.
 The emphasis in Church sports is on participation, sportsmanship, and skill development, not competition.
 All team members should have regular opportunities to play.

 The stake presidency approves the rules for sports activities sponsored within their stake.
-If area or multistake sports activities are held, a member of the Presidency of the Seventy or the Area Presidency approves rules for all participating units.
+If area or multistake sports activities are held, the Area Presidency approves rules for all participating units.
 Rules used in local school and community sports activities may be consulted.

-If multistake sports activities are held, they are administered by sports specialists who are called by agent stake presidents designated by a member of the Presidency of the Seventy or the Area Presidency.
+If multistake sports activities are held, they are administered by sports specialists who are called by agent stake presidents designated by the Area Presidency.
 Area sports tournaments are not approved.

 Participants in Church-sponsored sports activities do not need to be Church members.
 However, they should live in the stake’s boundaries and agree to follow Church standards and policies.

 The stake presidency establishes guidelines that specify the ages at which players may participate in Church sports.
 These guidelines should take into account the local culture, geographical setting, school system, and rules of governing sports organizations.
 Such decisions should be made before the start of a season so everyone who is involved understands the age and eligibility rules.

 Schools, states, provinces, and national sports organizations often establish rules about playing on school teams and Church teams in the same sport season.
 Church leaders and participants in Church sports ensure that they follow these rules.
 Violating them can result in the loss of eligibility for school teams and individuals.